trainerday/development-process/docs/DEVELOPER-BIG-PICTURE.md

 - **Solution**: "Try before register" could be major differentiator
 - **Industry Context**: Competitors force registration too, but TD as lesser-known brand needs to prove value first
 -
+The Skip For now is the complicated part

 ![](https://i.ibb.co/0VGFqvY6/first-app-page-jpg.jpg)